embatbr/graduation-project/README.md

-[1] Speaker Verification Using Adapted Gaussian Mixture Models [2] Theory of fractional covariance matrix and its applications in PCA and 2D-PCA
+[1] Speaker Verification Using Adapted Gaussian Mixture Models [2] Theory of fractional covariance matrix and its applications in PCA and 2D-PCA [3] An Algorithm for Determining the Endpoints of Isolated Utterances [4] ROBUST ENDPOINT DETECTION FOR SPEECH RECOGNITION BASED ON DISCRIMINATIVE FEATURE EXTRACTION [5] Voice Activity Detection Based on the Bispectrum [6] A Tutorial on Principal Component Analysis